-Breast Implant Removal and Replacement in Las Vegas and Henderson, NV
+Breast Implant Revision in Las Vegas, NV

 Breast implants are very durable and should last a long time, but they’re not expected to be lifetime devices.
 At some point, your implants may wear out and require replacement.
 This is natural and should be expected whenever you contemplate undergoing breast augmentation.